 The thing about finding artists from our coloring books is that you never know what to expect from seeing the one illustration they submitted to us.
 What I found when I looked up Polly Lindsay was quite a surprise.
 Her art is pretty out of the ordinary from what we normally post here, but I got a little crush on her unexpected style of cutting and layering paper.

 PL: Although it’s a bit fiddly, I really enjoy creating the layered pieces.
 I start by carefully choosing the colour scheme, I feel this is a really important step as it creates the mood of the piece.
-Once Iíve sketched out the rough image, I start by cutting the top layer, which is then use as a sort of template for drawing and cutting the next layer.
+Once I’ve sketched out the rough image, I start by cutting the top layer, which is then use as a sort of template for drawing and cutting the next layer.
 After all the layers are cut I use double sided foam to create the depth you see in the image.
-Itís really as simple as that.
-This process allows me to improvise as well, for example when I created the forest series, It wasnít till I had cut the first layer that I decided on the next part Ė almost like a paper cut doodle!
+It’s really as simple as that.
+This process allows me to improvise as well, for example when I created the forest series, It wasn’t till I had cut the first layer that I decided on the next part – almost like a paper cut doodle!

 PL: I've really enjoyed all the work I have done recently but as my working space is quite limited, my pieces tend to be on the small scale.
 I would love to have the opportunity to work on a huge scale installation using only paper.

 PL: Vegetables.
 I'm not quite sure how my obsession of these tasty delights came about, but I think its magic how you can plant the tiniest seed and in a couple of months and a bit of love, you will be enjoying your very own salad.
 I even started a project called Veg of the Day inspired by the beauty of fruits and vegetables.

 Thanks Doodlers Anonymous, keep on doodling!